zaydkhanunc/105-Unit-3/README.md

 **The following repository was created for Professor Gotzlers English 105 class in the fall of 2024 at the University of North Carolina.**

-The repository contains a raw data csv file, and a modified subset of that data as a .csv file.
+The repository contains a raw data csv file, and a [modified subset](Data/County_Data_Unemployment_and_Income (1).csv) of that data as a .csv file.

 It also contains a python notebook that provides detailed instructions on how to create the modified data subset.
+Here is a link to [python notebook](Process_Documentation.ipynb)

 ## Purpose of Repository: